tristaneason/grizzlytargets/wp-content/plugins/users-customers-import-export-for-wp-woocommerce/readme.txt

 === Import Export WordPress Users and WooCommerce Customers ===
 Contributors: webtoffee
 Donate link: https://www.webtoffee.com/plugins/
-Tags: user import, user export, csv, woocommerce, customers, import, export, export customers, import customers, export users to csv, import users from csv, woocommerce export customers, export import users, woocommerce import customers, woocommerce export customer email
+Tags: user import, user export, csv, woocommerce, customers, export import users, export customers, import customers, import, export, export users to csv, import users from csv
 Requires at least: 3.0.1
-Tested up to: 5.7
+Tested up to: 5.8
 Requires PHP: 5.6
-Stable tag: 2.1.2
+Stable tag: 2.2.0
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 Import users and export users made simple!
-Easily Export Users to CSV, Import Users from CSV.
+Easily export users to CSV, import users from CSV.
 Fastest user export import plugin.
-Export customers in WooCommerce (premium).

 == Description ==

-= Introduction =

-WordPress User Import Export plugin allows you to import and export WordPress users and WooCommerce customers quickly and easily.
-User Export and User import are much required feature while moving Wordpress / WooCommerce websites.
+WordPress User Import Export plugin allows the import and export of WordPress users and WooCommerce customers quickly and easily.
+User export and user import are much-required features while moving WordPress / WooCommerce sites.

- &#128312; Users Export - Export Users to CSV file.</li>
+ &#128312; Users Export - Export Users to CSV.
- &#128312; Users import - Import Users from CSV format to WordPress/WooCommerce Store.
+ &#128312; Users import - WordPress Import Users from CSV.
  &#128312; Customer Export - Export WooCommerce customers to CSV &#128312; Customer Import - Import WooCommerce customers from CSV &#128312; Batch Export/Import
- &#128312; Export/Import based on user roles
- &#128312; Export filters
- &#128312; Retain user passwords (optional)
+ &#128312; Export/Import based on user roles, user email, date range &#128312; Retain user passwords (optional)
- &#128312; Map and Transform fields while importing customers/users &#128312; Change values (bulk modify) while importing customers/users using Evaluation Fields &#128312; Tested OK with WordPress 5.7
+ &#128312; Map and Transform fields while importing customers/users &#128312; Change values (bulk modify) while importing customers/users using Evaluation Fields &#128312; Tested OK with WordPress 5.8
- &#128312; Tested OK with WooCommerce 5.2.2
+ &#128312; Tested OK with WooCommerce 5.7
- &#128312; Tested OK with PHP 7.3.5
+ &#128312; Tested OK with PHP 8.0

 Highlights: WordPress Users Export, WordPress Users CSV Import Suite, Export WordPress Users to CSV.
 Pro Version supports export and import of all additional user meta like WooCommerce details.

 = How does it work? =

 The Import Export WordPress Users Plugin takes CSV (Comma-Separated Values) file as input.
 You must create a CSV file and enter the user details in a structured format as explained in the tutorial.
-This is to match each field of CSV file to the field of a particular user fields , otherwise Admin need to input manually.
+This is to match each field of CSV file to the field of particular user fields, otherwise, Admin needs to input manually.
 For example, the user_email field gets mapped to the User Email.
 For the plugin to work correctly, you must map headers of all the column correctly and you must ensure that all of the fields you enter is in the correct format.

 You can create the CSV from the scratch or you can export the users to get the format of CSV.
-You can use a spreadsheet program, such as Microsoft Excel, OpenOffice, LibreOffice or Google Spreadsheets for creating and modifying the CSV file.
+You can use a spreadsheet program, such as Microsoft Excel, OpenOffice, Libre office, or Google Spreadsheets for creating and modifying the CSV file.
 Save this file in UTF-8 encoding with extension .CSV.
-After entering all details about users in spreadsheet, you can bulk import users to your online Site/Store.
+After entering all details about users in a spreadsheet, you can bulk import users to WordPress.
 With this plugin, you can also export and download user details as a CSV file.

 More information about the set up of the plugin and a sample CSV that is taken as input by the plugin is given in the <a rel="nofollow" href="https://www.webtoffee.com/user-import-export-plugin-wordpress-user-guide/">WordPress Users & WooCommerce Customers Import Export Plugin - User Guide.</a>